Deployment and Maintenance / Standalone Deployment

 Disable Built-in MySQL

-When using an existing MySQL database, you can specify this parameter to prevent MySQL from starting on the local machine.
+When you need to use an existing MySQL database, you can specify this parameter to disable MySQL startup on the local machine.

 After enabling this option, you need to specify the correct MySQL connection information on the configuration page after installation